john-farina/sleepScapes/README.md

 - a user generated content page
 - all users page with most followed users etc
 - emails for when you get follows, comments
-- edit videos/photos before i save them to databse
+- (working on now) edit videos/photos before i save them to databse
 - record 8-10 admin soundscapes
 - use 6-7 fake ones from free internet content